ThoughtChewer/bible_studies/content/Bible Study 0 - README for the facilitator.md

 	- Allowing the learner the chance to work to discover things is going to cause the information to stick with them more than if you spoon feed it to them.
 	- Part of how you understand passages in the bible is when the authors reference previous passages with later passages.
 Thinking about how the passages parallel or invert each other sheds light on the meaning of both passages.
 But it takes time to flip back and forth and think about that.
 	- If the learner has questions about future topics, it is ok to say we will address that later.
 Going through the material will shape how we think about the topics.
 So, your understanding and question might change by the time we get there.
-- If this is your first time through the series <u>__DO NOT__</u> go into a study without going through the material before hand by yourself.
-	- This stuff is complicated.
-You're going to want to make sure that you understand it and can talk through the points effectively with the learner.
 - Each study covers a section of the story.
 	- There is no intended time length for a single study.
 Some are going to be longer than others.
 - Structure of each study (after [[Bible Study 1 - Introduction]])